Roll ball: Teams

 The League matches started on 15 December and were played until 20 December.
 The women's semifinal and men's quarterfinal matches were played on Saturday, 19 December.
-The Prize distribution of the Women's event was done by Swarn Singh Chhabda -Secretary Sports Authority of India among some notable names.
+The Prize distribution of the Women's event was done by Swarn Singh Chhabda, a Secretary Sports Authority of India.

 The men's semifinal matches were played on Sunday, 20 December.
 Shri Anil Shirole, MP Pune City, distributed prizes, accompanied by Penninah Kabenge, President of the International Roll Ball Federation.

 Final remarks

-Another important gesture by the I.R.B.F. was the Social Aspect brought to the Championship by giving an opportunity for blind children to perform during the opening ceremony.
+Another important gesture by the IRBF was the social aspect brought to the championship by giving an opportunity for blind children to perform during the opening ceremony.
 A "Wheelchair Roll Ball" match was demonstrated by the Paraplegic Rehabilitation Center of the Indian Army.
 The BBC aired the cup on various global stations.

 2017 World Cup

 Preparations and selection process

 The 4th Roll Ball World Cup was held at Dhaka Bangladesh from 17 to 23 February 2017.
 Both the Indian Men and Women's teams participated in this World Cup.
-The preparations for this world cup began almost 3 months back with the selection process of the Indian Team.
+The preparations for this world cup began almost three months back with the selection process of the Indian team.
 Senior players who participated in the Roll Ball National Championship were invited for the selection trials.
 In total 68 male and 28 female participants joined the selection process.
 The selection process included anthropomorphic measurements and 8 different physical fitness and skill tests.
 Out the participants, 20 players each were selected for the training for 10 days which was organized at the Shiv Chhatrapati Sports Complex, Pune.
 The final Indian teams were selected from this camp.

 Inauguration

-The 4th Roll Ball World Cup was inaugurated by AHM Mustafa Kamal, the Minister of Planning Govt. of the Peoples' Republic of Bangladesh, among many notable names.
+The 4th Roll Ball World Cup was inaugurated by AHM Mustafa Kamal, the Minister of Planning Govt. of the People's Republic of Bangladesh, among many notable names.

-Around 590 players, 100 Officials, and 200 Scout Cadets from a total of 39 countries situated across Asia, Africa, Europe, Oceania and South America took part in the Roll Ball World Cup 2017.
+Around 590 players, 100 officials, and 200 scout cadets from a total of 39 countries situated across Asia, Africa, Europe, Oceania and South America took part in the Roll Ball World Cup 2017.
 The World Cup matches were played at three different venues - Shaikh Russel Roll Ball Stadium, Hand Ball Stadium and Mirpur Indoor Stadium.
-The opening & closing ceremonies were held at the Sheikh Russel Roller Skating Complex at Paltan Maidan Dhaka Bangladesh.
+The opening and closing ceremonies were held at the Sheikh Russel Roller Skating Complex at Paltan Maidan Dhaka Bangladesh.